 The moment you get diagnosed with diabetes you think: “How did this happen?”
-Followed by: “Can it be fixed?”

 Traditional doctors use a “one-size-fits-all” method in which you are doing the same thing that other diabetic patients are doing; taking metformin or injecting insulin is their answer.
 It’s a fairly ineffective and generalized treatment for all diabetics regardless of how the person got there.

 That is the question that Functional Medicine looks at.
 In doing so, Functional Medicine Doctors come up with the answers that not only help get rid of diabetes but uniquely empowers the person to take personal responsibility in fixing the problem.